yashakhoshini/paynplay/README.md

 1. Hit `/` → should return "OK"
 2. Send `/ping` in Telegram → should return "pong ✅"
 3. Send `/start` → should show welcome + Buy-In button
-4. Complete buy-in flow → should either match or route to owner
+4. Complete buy-in flow → should post to loader group
+5. Test Mark Paid authorization → only privileged users can confirm
+6. Add bot to group → should post welcome message

 ## Development